Waldorfio/battleship-project/README.md

 # Project: Battleship Game
 An implementation of the classic battleship game.
-Application built using vanilla JavaScript ES6, CSS3, and HTML5.
+Application developed using JavaScript, CSS3, and HTML5.
 Packaged using Webpack.

 ### Features
 - Create a custom gameboard with various battleships